Regression Testing: How, When, and Why You Should Do It

 What is regression testing in QA?

-Regression testing is in charge of identifying and preventing the aforementioned kinds of software regression.
+Software regression testing is in charge of identifying and preventing the aforementioned kinds of software regression.
 It makes sure that the previously developed and tested software still performs and behaves as intended after undergoing functional or non-functional changes.
 The term regression, in fact, means “a return to a former or less developed state.”
-The tests are performed to guarantee the new code hasn’t introduced new bugs or triggered any previously undiscovered ones that would cause your software to unintentionally regress.
+The tests are performed to guarantee the new code hasn’t introduced new bugs or triggered any previously undiscovered ones that would cause your software to regress unintentionally.

 Regression testing techniques